appsmithorg/appsmith-docs/third-party-services/email/sendgrid.md

 ![Click to expand](../../.gitbook/assets/sendgrid-create-sender.png)

-**6. Update the docker.env file in your appsmith deployment folder**
+**6. Update the docker.env file in your Appsmith deployment folder**

 ```text
 # ***** Email **********